Governing and curating data (Watson Knowledge Catalog)

 - Publish assets from an analytics project to a catalog.

 - Upload files to the file storage that’s associated with the catalog.

 - Import metadata of data sets associated with a connection into an analytics project or a catalog.

 - Refine data to improve its quality and usefulness in an analytics project.

-- Assign classifications, data classes, and business terms to data assets within a catalog.
+- Assign classifications, data classes, and business terms to individual data assets within a catalog.

-- Automatically profile data sets to assign data classes within a catalog.
+- Profile individual data sets to assign data classes, within an analytics project or a catalog.